 The drive from Ann Arbor or Detroit is about 3 ½ hours with the last 2 hours on old US-23 with many glimpses of the lake along the way.
 The final ½ hour of the drive, north of Harrisville, is through rolling hills and the Huron National Forest with no stoplights until you reach Ossineke.

 The Ossineke area is similar to the Oakapiney in that it is fully functional but little change from the previous years.
-Mini golf at Dinosaur Gardens, breakfast at Connie’s, groceries at the IGA and a meal out at Rosa’s Lookout Inn (great pizza!).
+Mini golf at Dinosaur Gardens, breakfast at Connie’s, and an Italian meal out at Rosa’s Lookout Inn (and great pizza!).

-Alpena is 7 miles north of the Oakapiney just north of the 45th parallel and while not as overdeveloped as some areas of the state, it fulfills every need not found in Ossineke including two movie theaters, a marina, the Thunder Bay River with a beautiful river walk and fishing from shore, a great maritime museum and world class shipwreck diving in the Thunder Bay National Marine Sanctuary.
-Alpena has fast food and big box stores, malls, antique stores, coffee shops and renowned first class hospital facilities.
+Alpena is 7 miles north of the Oakapiney just north of the 45th parallel and while not as overdeveloped as some areas of the state, it fulfills every need not found in Ossineke including a great civic theater, a marina, the Thunder Bay River with a beautiful river walk and fishing from shore, a small amusement park, a water park, a great NOAA maritime museum and world class shipwreck diving in the Thunder Bay National Marine Sanctuary.
+Alpena has fast food and big box stores, malls, great local shops, coffee shops and renowned first class hospital facilities.